mozillascience/study-group-orientation/README.md

 We hold regular **Study Group Calls** to share and discuss new resources, materials and ideas for Study Groups, to plan Sprints and other inter-group collaborations, and to network and connect!
 These are video conference calls, but you can also dial in toll-free by phone.
 Check our Events page for the details about the next call.

 Finally, if you have a question or problem, you can reach out to **Zannah Marsh, Mozilla's Learning Strategist, or Aurelia Moser, Mozilla's Community Lead**.
 The best way to do this is file a GitHub issue in this Orientation Repo, or in the Study Group repo, or ping us on the Gitter Chat.
-(If you're not familiar with GitHub, don't worry!
-Section 3 of this training covers what it is and how to use it.)
+(Again, it's OK if you're not familar with GitHub and GitHub issues-- all will be explained in Section 3.)

 ## Help us grow and improve this book!
 Check out the "issues" tab, above, to see what you can do to improve or add to these materials. **We'd love your help!**